amachg/RP-Lidar_Sfml/README.md

-# Slamtec RPLIDAR Viewer, using SFML, built by cmake
+# Slamtec RPLIDAR Viewer, using SFML, for Windows	or	Linux

  2D LIDAR scan-data display, using SFML graphic, built by cmake.